Update of prior probabilities by minimal divergence: The optimal choice

-The update obtained by optimizing the average Bregman divergence has a larger entropy and is in that sense less biased by the prior probability distribution than the update obtained by minimizing the Hellinger distance.
-On the other hand, Theorem \ref{theorem2} cannot always be applied because it contains restrictions on the empirical probabilities.
+Note that Theorem \ref{theorem2} cannot always be applied because it contains restrictions on the empirical probabilities.
 In particular, if the prior probability $\mu(x)$ of some point $x$ in $X$ vanishes then the condition (\ref {opt:theo2:assum}) requires that the empirical probability $\pemp_i$ of the partition $O_i$ to which the point $x$ belongs is larger than or equal to the prior probability $p_i$.